-Hydraulic filter manufacturers have developed high-performance filter elements that are effective at removing microscopic particles, even down to 1 micron.
+Hydraulic filter manufacturers have developed high-performance filter elements that effectively remove microscopic particles, even down to 1 micron.
 The best strategy is multiple filters at different locations in the system.

 Return Line Filter

 The highest priority filter location is in the return line, so hydraulic cylinder contamination that is flushed out of the cylinder can be immediately captured, keeping the fluid in the reservoir clean.
 Whenever a return filter is specified, the size should always be designed for the maximum possible return flow, considering the pump flow is multiplied by the ratio of the blind area to the annulus area.
-A hydraulic cylinder test stand will be expected to test various cylinders that may have ratios ranging from 1.1:1 to 10:1.
-The return filter should be sized based on return flow from the highest ratio cylinder that will be tested.
+A hydraulic cylinder test stand will be expected to test various cylinders with ratios ranging from 1.1:1 to 10:1.
+The return filter should be sized based on return flow from the highest ratio cylinder being tested.